BarsatKhadka/Vinaya-Journal/README.md

 > ⚠️ Note: `release-packaging-vX` branches are not merged into `main` to keep the main codebase clean and focused.

+## Running Vinaya Locally
+You can run the full Vinaya Journal stack on your own machine (frontend + backend + AI service).
+See the full guide here 👉 docs/LOCALSETUP.md

 # License